Focus on Culture and Arts Learning

 About the Workshop Series and the Faculty

-Special topics to be covered in upcoming workshops across the next 24 months in this series include:
+Special topics to be covered in upcoming workshops throughout 2026 and 2027 in this series include (Drop-ins always welcomed unless otherwise indicated):

 - Social Emotional Learning (SEL)